AdhamHamed/Natours-Refined/README.md

 # Natours Refined

 Natours Refined is a MERN-stack application that allows users to book and manage tours.
 The app features user authentication, automated tour generation, payment integration, and more, providing a seamless experience for users and administrators.
+This project is a portfolio project provided from Jonas Schmedtmann's [Node.js Course](https://www.udemy.com/course/nodejs-express-mongodb-bootcamp/?couponCode=LETSLEARNNOWPP).
+It's really a helpful course and very versatile.

 ## Features